DLR-RM/BlenderProc/examples/datasets/bop_object_physics_positioning/README.md

 ```

 * Samples initial object poses before applying physics
-* For all `"objects_to_sample"`, i.e. with `"cp_physics": True`, uniformly sample a position in the specified range and a uniform SO3 rotation
+* For all `"objects_to_sample"`, i.e. with `"cp_physics": True`, uniformly sample a position in the specified range and a uniform SO3 rotation.
+Resamples if collisions occur.

 ### Physics Positioning